zimmertr/TJs-Kubernetes-Service/README.md

 ### Terraform is Stuck Deleting

-Proxmox won't be able to issue a shutdown signal to the virtual machines unless QEMU Guest Agent is enabled.
+If QEMU Guest Agent is not functional correctly, Proxmox may hang when trying to issue a shutdown to the VMs.
 This can lead to Terraform trying to destroy nodes unsuccessfully until the API times out the command.
 In the event this occurs, you can work connect to Proxmox manually and remove the VMs, then proceed with `terraform destroy` as usual.
 For example:

 ```bash
 ssh -i ~/.ssh/sol.milkyway root@earth.sol.milkyway "rm /var/lock/qemu-server/lock-*; qm list | grep 40 | awk '{print \$1}' | xargs -L1 qm stop && sleep 5 && qm list | grep 40 | awk '{print \$1}' | xargs -L1 qm destroy"